COMPSCI331-2022/lab-end2end/README.md

 You may run just the domain model unit tests (`DomainModelTest`) directly from your IDE, if you would like to make sure your annotations are correct before proceeding to implement the web service.

-You might want to use the H2 console so see the tables that have been generated and populated.
+You might want to use the H2 console to see the tables that have been generated and populated.

 #### Github Classroom
-After you finish all exercises and push the code to the repository on Github, and confirm that the execution of `Github classroom workflow` runs successfully without any failed test.
+The submission for this lab will follow the same final step previous labs, which means you will be creating a **"submission"** branch and push your final code to that branch for submission.
+Note that as previous labs this must be done (as a team) once you are fully satisfied with your code and have successfully tested your code locally.
+Again, only 3 attempts for pushing to "submission" branch are allowed.
+Except for this, there are no other rules for how you manage your braching for this lab.
+After you finish all exercises and push the code to the repository on Github, please check if the execution of `Github classroom workflow` runs successfully without any test fails.

 Points to consider
 ----------